AntarCreates/gs_process/README.md

 # gs_processing

-This project implements a simple pipeline for point cloud processing using **Open3D** and **DVC** for reproducibility.
+A simple pipeline for point cloud processing using **Open3D** and **DVC** for reproducibility.
+The demo uses a point cloud scene processed from a Gaussian Splat.
 The pipeline has three key stages: dataloader, plane segmentation using RANSAC, and clustering using DBSCAN.
 All configurations are managed via the `params.yaml` file.

 ## Project Structure
 ```